 - Brush a little milk over the top of the turnovers and cut a couple of slits in the top of each turnover to stop them bursting open.

 - Pop them in your hot oven in the middle and bake for 15 to 20 minutes.
-You want them to have puffed up and be a lovey golden brown colour.
+You want them to have puffed up and a lovely golden brown colour.

 - Once baked take them out of the oven and allow them to cool for a while.
 Then serve and enjoy.